simondlevy/BreezyCreate2/README.md

 The <tt>roboserver.py</tt> script can be run on a Raspberry Pi or other single-board computer, to control your Create2 over a wireless ad-hoc network.
 The corresponding <tt>robotclient.py</tt> script uses a joystick or game controller to send commands to the server over the network.
+The <tt>playsong.py</tt>
+script will use the Create2 to play a familiar melody.